josepcastellanos/the-one-frontend/README.md

 - [x] Add config parameters to the simulation
 - [ ] Optimize the change simulation config parameters
 - [ ] Change the form number with a v-for system
-- [x] Change the form distribution, vertial each form instead of horizontal.
+- [x] Change the form distribution, vertial each form instead of horizontal
-- [ ] Test all sim cases.
+- [ ] Test all sim cases
+- [ ] Event file
+- [ ] DB storage